 As shown in my baechu doenjang guk, I usually make doenjang guk with anchovy broth.
 Here, I made it with vegetable broth to show you a vegan option.
 Simply boil some basic aromatic vegetables, such as onion, garlic, scallion, dried kelp (dashima) and dried shiitake mushrooms — all common ingredients for making Korean broth.
 In this recipe, I thinly sliced and reused the boiled mushrooms in the soup, adding a meaty texture to the soup.

 To make the broth for a doenjang based soup or stew, always start with the water used to rinse rice, ssalddeumul (쌀뜨물).
-The rice water adds starch to the soup and works as a binding agent between the soybean paste and the broth, while enhancing the flavor of the doenjang.
+The rice water adds starch to the soup and works as a binding agent between the soybean paste and the broth.
+It also enhances the flavor of the doenjang.
 If you don’t have it, stir-in a teaspoon of flour or rice flour.

 Also, I used a couple of dried red chili peppers when making the broth.
 This adds a hint of spiciness without gochugaru or gochujang.
 The soup turns out light and clean this way!